HARLEY-DAVIDSON NIGHT ROD (2006 - 2018) Review

 Value vs rivalsNext up: Equipment

 The Harley-Davidson Night Rod's whopping great initial purchase price shock is counteracted by incomparable residuals, healthy reliability and priceless (well, it is to some) ‘lifestyle’ buying a Harley brings.
 Whether all that’s worth it, is up to you.
-Find a Harley-Davidson Night Rod for sale.

 The Harley-Davidson Night Rod has most of the bits you want in most of the places required (and some spare ones, too – namely the two sets of footpegs) as long as you like ’em black.
 Nose fairing, plush seat and half-decent instrumentation allude to distance ability (although this is no tourer), but brakes and suspension components are good on the Harley-Davidson Night Rod.